bmuschko/getting-started-with-bazel/exercises/06-java-test/solution/solution.md

 $ cd start
 ```

-Modify the existing `WORKSPACE` file by added the JUnit dependency.
+Modify the existing `WORKSPACE` file by adding the JUnit dependency.

 ```
 maven_install(